 Sensory neuropathy.
 Sensory nerves control what you feel, such as pain, temperature or a light touch.
 Sensory neuropathy affects these groups of nerves.

 Autonomic nerve neuropathy.
-Autonomic nerves control biological functions that you are not conscious of, such as breathing and heartbeat.
+Autonomic nerves control functions that you are not conscious of, such as breathing and heartbeat.
 Damage to these nerves can be serious.

 What causes peripheral neuropathy?

-In many cases, a different type of medical problem, such as a kidney condition or a hormone imbalance, leads to peripheral neuropathy.
+In many cases, a different type of problem, such as a kidney condition or a hormone imbalance, leads to peripheral neuropathy.
 One of the most common causes of peripheral neuropathy in the U.S. is diabetes.

 What are the risks for peripheral neuropathy?

-The following are risk factors for peripheral neuropathy:
+These are risk factors for peripheral neuropathy:

-Family history of peripheral neuropathy
+- Family history of peripheral neuropathy

 What are the symptoms of peripheral neuropathy?